Immune System:

 The resident bacteria can become problematic when they invade spaces in which they were not meant to be.
 As examples: (a) staphylococcus living on the skin can gain entry to the body through small cuts/nicks. (b) Some antibiotics, in particular clindamycin, kill some of the bacteria in our intestinal tract.
 This causes an overgrowth of Clostridium difficile, which results in pseudomembranous colitis, a rather painful condition wherein the inner lining of the intestine cracks and bleeds.
 A phagocyte is a cell that attracts (by chemotaxis), adheres to, engulfs, and ingests foreign bodies.
 Promonocytes are made in the bone marrow, after which they are released into the blood and called circulating monocytes, which eventually mature into macrophages (meaning "big eaters", see below).

 Some macrophages are concentrated in the lungs, liver (Kupffer cells), lining of the lymph nodes and spleen, brain microglia, kidney mesoangial cells, synovial A cells, and osteoclasts.
 They are long-lived, depend on mitochondria for energy, and are best at attacking dead cells and pathogens capable of living within cells.
-Once a macrophage phagocytizes a cell, it places some of its proteins, called epitopes, on its surface, much like a fighter plane displaying its hits.
+Once a macrophage phagocytizes a cell, it places some of its proteins, called epitopes, on its surface—much like a fighter plane displaying its hits.
 These surface markers serve as an alarm to other immune cells that then infer the form of the invader.
 All cells that do this are called antigen presenting cells (APCs).
 The non-fixed or wandering macrophages roam the blood vessels and can even leave them to go to an infection site where they destroy dead tissue and pathogens.
 Emigration by squeezing through the capillary walls to the tissue is called diapedesis or extravasation.
 The presence of histamines at the infection site attract the cells to their source.
-Natural killer cells move in the blood and lymph to lyse (cause to burst) cancer cells and virus infected body cells.
+Natural killer cells move in the blood and lymph to lyse (cause to burst) cancer cells and virus-infected body cells.
 They are large granular lymphocytes that attach to the glycoproteins on the surfaces of infected cells and kill them.
 Polymorphonuclear neutrophils, also called polys for short, are phagocytes that have no mitochondria and get their energy from stored glycogen.
-They are nondividing, short-lived (half-life of 6 to 8 hours, 1 to 4 day lifespan), and have a segmented nucleus.
+They are nondividing, short-lived (half-life of 6–8 hours, 1–4 day lifespan), and have a segmented nucleus.
 [The picture below shows the neutrophil phagocytizing bacteria, in yellow.]
-They constitute 50% 75% of all leukocytes.
+They constitute 50–75% of all leukocytes.
 The neutrophils provide the major defense against pyogenic (pus-forming) bacteria and are the first on the scene to fight infection.
 They are followed by the wandering macrophage's about three to four hours later.

 The complement system is a major triggered enzyme plasma system.
 It coats microbes with molecules that make them more susceptible to engulfment by phagocytes.

 Vascular permeability mediators increase the permeability of the capillaries to allow more plasma and complement fluid to flow to the site of infection.
 They also encourage polys to adhere to the walls of capillaries (margination) from which they can squeeze through in a matter of minutes to arrive at a damaged area.
 Once phagocytes do their job, they die and their "corpses," pockets of damaged tissue, and fluid form pus.
+Eosinophils are attracted to cells coated with complement C3B, where they release major basic protein (MBP), cationic protein, perforins, and oxygen metabolite's, all of which work together to burn holes in cells and helminths (worms).
+About 13% of the WBCs are eosinophils.
+Their lifespan is about 8–12 days.

 Neutrophils, eosinophils, and macrophages are all phagocytes.